Greg’s blog

 Example llama-fit-params Output

-This is one representative fit run.
-The exact output is hardware-specific, but it shows the kind of decision llama-fit-params makes before benchmarking.
+This is a representative fit run.
+The exact output is hardware-specific, and this particular quantization is illustrative rather than one of the plotted benchmark configurations, but it shows the kind of decision llama-fit-params makes before benchmarking.

 ./llama-fit-params \